romikgosai/flutter_todo_app/README.md

 - Toggle the completion status of todo items.
 - Set deadlines for todo items.
 - View remaining or exceeded days for each todo item.
+- Tasks are stored persistently using device storage (shared_preferences).

 ### Screenshots